Devmanus: Plot

-Ajitkumar and Dimple getting married and that time Divya leads the Ajitkumar from the wedding tent and he is arrested but the villagers stand firmly by the Ajitkumar, but Divya still does not leave him.
+Ajitkumar and Dimple get married and that time Divya leads the Ajitkumar from the wedding tent and he is arrested but the villagers stand firmly by the Ajitkumar, but Divya still does not leave him.
 Eventually, the case goes to court and Advocate Aarya Deshmukh is appointed to fight against Ajitkumar.
-Aarya presents evidence in court against the Devi Singh and after looking at all the evidence, Judge given an opportunity to Ajitkumar to cross-examine.
+Aarya presents evidence in court against Devi Singh and after looking at all the evidence, the Judge gives an opportunity to Ajitkumar to cross-examine.
 At the same time, when Dimple comes to meet Ajit Kumar in jail, Devisingh tells his secret story to Dimple that Dr. Ajit Kumar Dev is his twin brother and he too was killed by him.
 After due to lack of evidence Ajit Kumar was released from jail.